mattunderscorechampion/tree-root/README.md

 ##Building trees

-There are two ways to build trees.
+There are multiple ways to build trees.
 From the bottom-up, starting with leaves and attaching them to a parent.
 From the top-down, starting the root and adding children.
+Organised and sorted tree builders where the structure of the tree is left up to the builder.
 The builders are generalised for any tree implementation.
 The tree structure is specified first then the implementation of the tree.

 The implementation of the tree is specified either by the implementation class or a TypeKey.
 The TypeKey is an abstract class that should be subclassed to fix the type of the tree implementation.
 This allows for the generic parameters to be matched without warnings about unchecked casts.

 ##Examples